SaraDana/atc-rct-23-app/app/README.md

 By default this is in prod but if you want to change to DEV copy and paste the content of google_services_dev.json in google-services.json.

-And in dana-app/app/android/android/app/build.gradle you have to change the : applicationId "health.dana.app". to
+And in dana-app/app/android/android/app/build.gradle you have to change the : applicationId "rct-23.dana.app". to
-"health.dana.app.dev".
+"rct-23.dana.app.dev".